anton-taranukha/arduino_eberspacher_d3_controller/README.md

 I found the appropriate contact in the connector under the passenger seat.
 I soldered an adapter for the K-line diagnostics and started controlling the heater using the Edith software.
 At the same time, I was recording the data stream between the heater and the software.

-To comunicate with heater i soldered wery simple adapter:
+To comunicate with heater i soldered very simple adapter:
 ![adapter](images/mc33199.gif)

 Edith works with two (interesting for us) modes --